kailash-manasarovar/statement/docs/timeline/2023/june.md

     - If I'm right in thinking airports keep CCTV for 5 years, then this will be recorded.
     - There will be footage of him arriving, with his mates maybe, waiting for me, then leaving again when I don't stop.

+!!! warning "Mentions of hallucinating"
+    - When I mentioned this on Twitter at some point in the future, I use the phrase "I thought I was hallucinating".
+    - An account picks up on that word and makes a big deal out of it, suggesting I might be the sort of person who hallucinates.
+    - I explain that, in English you can use exaggerated words to explain things like this and no-one will think you're mentally unwell.
+    - It reminded me of a time in a piano lesson with Maria where I had used the word "hallucinating" in a similar way.
+    - Maria had picked up on it as if I was stating I was mentally unwell and I had to explain to her the same word usage rules of English.
+    - I now believe that these instances were seen as opportune moments for suggesting I was mentally unwell or imagining things if I ever went to the police about what was going on.

 ## Back in Dénia

 - I run a block list on his followers and who he's following.